danja/dreamachine/devlog.md

+**2022-08-24**

+I got past my annoying problem this morning.
+The encoder can now update the display.

+Next problem is getting it to update eg. the LED frequency.

+Does get confusing fast, the different scopes, what has to be static.

 **2022-08-23**

 I realised an easy (but still quite clean) way to handle the different application/UI modes, 'Brightness', 'Frequency' etc, was to implement them as (an array of) objects.